INDEX / DIRECTORY / TEMU

 DateEvent

-April 2025DHL Group and Temu signed a Memorandum of Understanding to deepen logistics cooperation, including for the Europe, Middle East and Africa (EMEA) region.910
+April 2025DHL Group and Temu sign a Memorandum of Understanding expanding SME e-commerce logistics cooperation across established and growth markets, including the Middle East generally (no Israel-specific scope stated).35

 Corporate Overview